United States of America

 Coronavirus Food Assistance Program (CFAP) The program will provide up to $16 billion in direct payments to help deliver relief to America’s farmers and ranchers affected by the SARS-CoV-2 virus and incidence of COVID-19.
 Applications will be accepted beginning on Tuesday, May 26, 2020, through local Farm Service Agency (FSA) offices.

 The CFAP will provide vital financial assistance to producers of agricultural commodities who have suffered 5 percent or greater price decline due to COVID-19 and face additional significant marketing costs as a result of lower demand, surplus production, disrupted shipping and transportation patterns and the orderly marketing of their commodities.
 Farmers and ranchers will have the opportunity to receive direct support from two funding sources.
 The first source is $9.5 billion in appropriated funding provided by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) to compensate farmers for losses due to price declines that occurred between mid-January and mid-April 2020 and provides support for specialty crops for products that had been shipped from the farm in the same time frame but subsequently spoiled due to the loss of marketing channels.
 The second funding source uses the Commodity Credit Corporation (CCC) Charter Act to compensate producers for $6.5 billion in losses due to ongoing market disruptions.
 There is a payment limitation of $250,000 per person or entity for all commodities combined.
 Applicants that are corporations, limited liability companies or limited partnerships may qualify for increased payment limits where members actively provide personal labor or personal management of 400 hours annually for farming operations up to $250,000 per shareholder or partner (not to exceed three) for a maximum benefit of $750,000.
 Producers will have to certify they meet the adjusted gross income (AGI) limitation of $900,000 for tax years 2016 through 2018 unless at least 75 percent or more of their income is derived from farming, ranching or forestry-related activities.
 Producers also must be in compliance with the Highly Erodible Land Conservation and Wetland Conservation provisions.
 Participation in the U.S. Small Business Administration’s Paycheck Protection Program (PPP) or Economic Injury Disaster Loan program does not affect producer eligibility for the CFAP or any USDA farm program.
 The PPP duplicate benefit provision does not have an effect on FSA farm programs or farm loan programs.
+New Loan Guidance On August 3, 2020, the Federal Financial Institutions Examination Council issued guidance on the continuing need for loan accommodations and insights on the related accounting and internal control issues.
+While some borrowers may be able to resume contractual payments at the end of the initial accommodation period, other borrowers may face continued financial challenges.
+This new guidance clarifies how earlier relief from troubled debt restructuring (TDR) accounting in Coronavirus Aid, Relief, and Economic Security Act (CARES Act) Section 4013 might be extended to additional accommodations as follows:

 Links to Our Member Firms